25 Sep How does solar monitoring work?

 Will my power bill give me accurate information on my solar system output?

 No, power bills do not provide information on total solar energy generation.
-Although most utility companies compensate customers for surplus solar energy, their equipment doesn’t calculate total solar output.
+Although most utility companies compensate customers for surplus solar energy, their equipment doesn’t calculate the total solar output.
 There is a credit line on power bills for solar electricity that is fed to the utility grid, but this quantifies surplus power from the solar system, not total energy output.

 For example, if you have appliances running in your home, solar electricity will power these devices first.
 If there is a surplus, then it goes to the grid.
 Your energy bill only displays the surplus solar energy and won’t reveal how much the appliances consumed.
 For this reason, we highly recommend solar monitoring because it collects data on total solar system production and not merely the surplus.